 However, technology is best suited to replace monotonous tasks.
 When it comes to overtaking creative roles, nothing beats human intelligence.
 Machine transcription is one example that highlights how human creativity is still far from being replaced by machines.

 Even though you will find a wide range of speech recognition tools in the market, they fail to match the expertise of manual transcription.
-Most businesses who still opt for machine speech recognition devices do so to amplify their productivity and get more work done in half the time.
+Most businesses that still opt for machine speech recognition devices do so to amplify their productivity and get more work done in half the time.

 While debating over machine transcription vs. human transcription, businesses might prefer machines if they prioritize quantity over quality.

 The truth is, machine transcription becomes a liability in the long run rather than an asset.
-Here are some reasons to consider:

 However, despite the audio quality, humans can differentiate between noise and speech and create professionally transcribed documents with minimum errors.